JasonYao/JasonYao.github.io/content/about.md

 Either way, welcome!

 > If you give someone a program, you will frustrate them for a day.
-If you teach them how to program, you will frustrate them for a lifetime. -
+If you teach them how to program, you will frustrate them for a lifetime. - Abraham Lincoln

+## General info
+I am:
+- A New York based software engineer, currently working at **Squarespace** on their **Domains team** since March 2018
+- A nerd that can talk your ear off about everything from public transportation to fire codes, and be able to tie it back somehow to software engineering
+- Somebody who once made [spicy rice cakes](https://www.google.com/search?q=Tteokbokki) without the rice cakes (don't ask)
+- Canadian born, Hong Kong raised, American educated, and probably trying (and failing) to find the something equivalent to [Wah Fung](https://goo.gl/maps/KgPHw6D6Eg2fwNCs6)'s quality and price (seriously, $5.50 USD for the equivalent to 2 meals of meat is just crazy).

+### Education
+Like all NYU alumni, I too chose that great school to learn in after getting rejected from Columbia for the 7th time.

+There may or may not be a video of me singing "Hey there Columbia" to the tune of "Hey there Delilah" floating around somewhere.

+Bachelor of Arts in Computer Science from Courant at New York University, 2017 grad.

 ## For my friends
 For those in the former group, a hint: there's 7 secrets on this site,